A Case Study of the ARRIS Design

 As is typical, initial design selection was based on renderings.
 Renderings, however, can imbue a design with qualities that may not necessarily come through in the actual product.
 To avoid the pitfalls of artistic representation, full-size appearance models are necessary in order to prove out candidate designs.
 Appearance models demonstrate the product’s visual impact, and in addition, they also verify the ergonomics of the design.
 An appearance model need not be especially costly.
 Much depends on the complexity and size of the design, the necessary structural strength, and the amount of detailing needed to accurately convey the look and feel of the product.

 With ARRIS, two models were built of polystyrene foam.
 Detailing was kept to a minimum in order to save on expenses.
-The images in the sidebar (above, left) show the foam appearance model that was selected as the final design, the first-generation prototype, and the monitor’s primary workspace.
-Click on an image in the sidebar to retrieve the full-size image.
+The images here show the foam appearance model that was selected as the final design, the first-generation prototype, and the monitor’s primary workspace.